eldoriarpg/EMMI/README.md

 Let's say you want to let a player execute a command via click on a text.
 But you want to write this in your config.
 How do you make this?\
 With EMMI it's pretty easy:\
 `You need help?
 Click [runcmd={/help}]here[/runcmd]`\
 Pretty easy right?
-Just implement the EMMI to JSON converter in your plugin and send the received chat via tellraw to the player.
+Just implement the EMMI to JSON converter in your plugin and send the received message via tellraw to the player.
 That's all the magic.

 ## Implementation